GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ### <a id="failedToFetch">Failed to fetch file

-This status is informing you about a failed API call.
-**Refresh the page** to recover from this error.
+This status is informing you about a failed API call. **Refresh the page** to recover from this error.
+If the error persists, please [report it](#reportBug).

 ![failed to fetch](./failed-to-fetch-owners.png "Failed to fetch owners")